Containerize and run Nginx with Docker

 Conclusion

-Docker makes it easier to prepare a test server than creating a virtual PC with Parallels Desktop, VMware, or Virtual Box.
+Utilizing Docker simplifies setting up a test server, making it easier than creating a virtual PC with platforms like Parallels Desktop, VMware, or Virtual Box.

 Let's share this post !